muthukrishnancontus/Sample-app/README.md

-# Mirrorfly UIKit for Android
+# Mirrorfly Sample App

-### Chat SDKs for Android

-With CONTUS MirrorFly <a href="https://www.mirrorfly.com/docs/chat/android/v3/quick-start/" target="_self">Chat SDK for Android</a>, you can efficiently integrate the desired real-time chat features into a client app.

-When it comes to the client-side implementation, you can initialize and configure the chat with minimal efforts.
-With the server-side, MirrorFly ensures reliable infra-management services for the chat within the app.
-This page will let you know how to install the chat SDK in your app.

-> **Note :** If you're looking for the fastest way in action with CONTUS MirrorFly <a href="https://www.mirrorfly.com/chat-api-solution.php" target="_self">Chat SDKs</a>, then you need to build your app on top of our sample version.
-Simply download the sample app and commence your app development.
-To download sample app <a href="https://github.com/MirrorFly/-MirrorFly-Android-Sample-V2" target="_blank">click here</a>
+### Overview
+Our sample app  provides basic UI integrated with latest Mirrorfly SDK where you can  customize and build your own app easily.

 ## Before getting started

-This section shows you the prerequisites you need for testing **Mirrorfly UIKit** for Android sample apps.
+This section shows you the prerequisites you need for testing **Mirrorfly Sample App**.

 ### Requirements
-The minimum requirements for UIKit for Android are:
+The minimum requirements for the Sample App:

 ```groovy
 - Android Lollipop 5.0 (API Level 21) or above